 90%Read more ›

-Section 133(1)(k) of the Regulations do provide that a person can still sponsor a foreign family member to immigrate to Canada if the sponsor receives the social assistance because of a disability.
+Section 133(1)(k) of the Regulations explicitly provides that a person can still sponsor a foreign family member to immigrate to Canada if the sponsor receives the social assistance because of a disability.

 Canadian immigration law allows people to sponsor their spouses or common-law partners to immigrate to Canada.
 A question that often arises is whether open relationships count.